Kesar Novak

+Biography

+Novak held the title of Caesar, and is hence also known as Kesar Novak.
 He had a Greek wife, Kali, with whom he had a daughter Marija (Maria) and a son Amiral (Amiralis).

 Among his endowments are the cave-church of Bogorodica (Holy Virgin Eleusa) on the island of Maligrad where frescoes and Greek inscriptions of his family exist dating to 1369.